Last revised August 2024

 This communication defines academic positions (Section 2), describes the principles of two-level review (Section 3), outlines the steps necessary for receiving approval to create or refill academic positions (Section 4), and, if granted, the subsequent steps required to secure approval to hire the chosen candidates for the approved positions (Section 5).
 With respect to the latter, this communication explains when prior Provost’s Office approval is required before an offer may be extended to a candidate (Section 5.1) and when that approval is not required (Section 5.2).
 Additionally, there are specific processes that govern certain types of appointments, and these are identified and set forth in Section 5.
 Finally, this communication provides information regarding additional academic hiring policies, procedures, and programs (Section 6).

-Academic appointments are positions in the following employment categories: tenure system faculty (assistant, associate, and full professors); specialized faculty (“other academics”); postdoctoral research associates and fellows; academic professionals; and academic hourly employees.
+Academic appointments are positions in the following employment categories: tenure system faculty (assistant, associate, and full professors); specialized faculty, including postdoctoral research associates; postdoctoral fellows; academic professionals; and academic hourly employees.

 In addition to academic appointments, the campus also has civil service employees and student (undergraduate and graduate) employees.
 Civil service positions support the mission of the University of Illinois by providing service and expertise in numerous areas of employment including professional, paraprofessional, clerical, technical, services, and crafts/trades.
 The State Universities Civil Service System (“SUCSS”) rules govern employment of the civil service employment group at the University of Illinois and other Illinois public institutions of higher education.
 SUCSS sets the minimum education and experience qualifications for all civil service positions.
 The civil service employment category is not addressed in this communication.